Grants

 For information on how the lifetime limits for Pell Grants are calculated for the "equivalent of six years" visit the Federal Student Aid website.

 This grant is awarded to undergraduate students with exceptional financial need.
-Funding for this grant is very limited; first priority is given to students with the lowest Expected Family Contributions (EFC) who receive a Pell Grant and who apply by March 2 (priority application filing deadline).
-You must be enrolled in a minimum of 6 units to receive the award.
+Funding for this grant is very limited; first priority is given to students with the lowest Student Aid Index (SAI) who receive a Pell Grant and who apply by the priority application filing deadline.

 State Grants